Explore San Diego Tide Pools 2013

 Tides are the alternating rise and fall of the sea level, due to the gravitational pull of the moon and the sun.
 Many factors influence the tides, but the very low tides in San Diego during daylight hours occur during the fall and winter.

-Tides can be predicted and the San Diego Tide Chart shows the predicted high and low tide for each day.
+Tides can be predicted and the San Diego Tide Table shows the predicted high and low tide for each day.
 Always use good judgment, as the weather conditions that day can also influence the tides.

 Note: if you are visiting the tide pools at Point Loma, they close at 4:30 PM.